-A new study has reported that age and breast cancer subtype continue to influence prognosis after breast conserving treatment (lumpectomy plus radiotherapy).
-It has been reported previously that young breast cancer patients treated with breast-conserving therapy have significant rates of local recurrence (i.e., in the same breast, chest wall, or lymph nodes).
+A new study has reported that age and breast cancer subtype continue to influence prognosis after breast conserving treatment.
+Young breast cancer patients treated with breast-conserving therapy have been reported to have significant rates of local recurrence (i.e., in the same breast, chest wall, or lymph nodes).

 The study included 1,434 consecutive patients with invasive breast cancer who were treated in Boston with breast-conserving therapy between December 1997 and July 2006.
 The patients were followed for a median of 85 months.
 Ninety-one percent of the women received systemic therapy after surgery.
 However, none received Herceptin (trastuzumab), which means that the recurrence rates reported in the study for HER2 overexpressing (HER2+) breast cancer are higher than current rates.